GoTolstoy/tolstoy-toly-kb/topics/tolstoy-dashboard/shop/How-do-I-publish-videos-on-the-Shop-app-brand-page-or-homepage.md

 ![Screenshot of this step](https://downloads.intercomcdn.com/i/o/956732172/7720124d7620c550cba2c7a8/image.png)

 **Important:**
 Always click the Sync videos button if you are adding/deleting/making any changes to the videos.
+Also, our videos only appear on the **SHOP mobile app**.
+They are not shown on SHOP app browser site.